Settings Path Navigation

 License Activation

 Enter your purchase code (Envato) or license key.
 Click Activate License.
-The system validates the code against your registered installation domain.
+The system calls the license server to validate the code against your registered installation domain.
 On success, license details are stored and update checking is enabled.
 Misconfiguration: If the domain registered with your license doesn't match the APP_URL in .env, activation will fail.
 Contact support to transfer the license to a new domain.

 Displays: Active with expiry date for a valid license, Expiring Soon if within 30 days of expiry, or Expired.
 Expired licenses continue to run the current version but cannot check for or apply updates until renewed.